KFXD: 2002 KIDO / KFXD call letter swap

-On August 14, 2002, stations KIDO and KFXD exchanged call signs, with AM 580 becoming KIDO, and AM 630 assigned the KFXD call letters by the Federal Communications Commission (FCC).
-Although for the general listening public this resulted in the two familiar call signs appearing on new dial positions, the FCC generally traces station identities by individual facilities rather than call signs.
-Thus, it was noted at the time that "As far as the FCC is concerned, this was not a frequency change at all.
-KIDO on 580 is the same station that used to be KFXD on 580 - the only thing that changed were the call letters.
-Likewise for KFXD on 630; it is the same station that was KIDO-630."
+On August 14, 2002, stations KIDO and KFXD exchanged call signs, with AM 580 becoming KIDO, and AM 630 becoming KFXD.
+For the general listening public, this resulted in the two familiar call signs appearing on new dial positions, with KFXD's call letters, classic country format and staff moving to 630 in order to move KIDO's news/talk format to the stronger 580 AM.
+However, the FCC generally traces station identities by individual facilities rather than call signs.
+In this case, the "new" KFXD operates under the same license previously issued to the "old" KIDO.

-On November 16, 2006, Clear Channel Communications planned to sell 448 of its radio stations outside the top 100 markets including KFXD, along with Boise's sister stations including KSAS-FM, KCIX, KTMY (now KAWO), KXLT-FM and KIDO.
-In March 2007, Peak Broadcasting LLC bought the latter stations, making Boise one of the largest markets without any radio stations owned by the future iHeartMedia.
+On November 16, 2006, Clear Channel Communications planned to sell 448 of its radio stations outside the top 100 markets including KFXD, along with Boise sister stations KSAS-FM, KCIX, KTMY (now KAWO), KXLT-FM and KIDO.
+In March 2007, Peak Broadcasting LLC bought the Boise stations.

 Up until July 2, 2007, KFXD was a classic country format.
 It switched to All Talk 63 KFXD that morning.
-On October 15, 2008, KFXD's talk radio lineup was absorbed by sister station 580 KIDO as the two stations began to simulcast, with 580 based in Nampa, Idaho and 630 based in Boise.
+On October 15, 2008, KFXD's talk radio lineup was absorbed by sister station KIDO as the two stations began to simulcast.
 In October 2011.
 KFXD changed its format to sports, branded as "630 The Fan".
-Then owned by Peak Broadcasting, KFXD later lost the rights to broadcast Boise State Broncos athletics, to rival AM station 670 KBOI.
+KFXD later lost the rights to broadcast Boise State Broncos athletics, to rival AM station 670 KBOI.

 On August 30, 2013, it was announced that Townsquare Media would purchase Peak Broadcasting's stations, including KFXD.
-The transaction was part of Cumulus Media's acquisition of Dial Global; with Townsquare swapping Peak's Fresno, California stations to Cumulus for its stations in Dubuque, Iowa and Poughkeepsie, New York, with Peak, Townsquare, and Dial Global all controlled by Oaktree Capital Management.
+The transaction was part of Cumulus Media's acquisition of Dial Global; Townsquare concurrently swapped Peak's stations in Fresno, California, to Cumulus for its stations in Dubuque, Iowa, and Poughkeepsie, New York.
+Peak, Townsquare, and Dial Global were all controlled by Oaktree Capital Management.
 The sale to Townsquare was completed on November 14, 2013.

 On October 23, 2020, KFXD dropped its sports format and began stunting with songs containing "change" in their titles, jokingly branded as "105.5 Darrell FM", a reference aimed at crosstown competitor Iliad Media Group's CEO, Darrell Calton, because it was reported that during the previous few weeks he had been cybersquatting on multiple web domain names for KFXD's frequency.
 At noon on October 26, KFXD flipped to rhythmic contemporary, branded as "Power 105.5".